SergioMendolia/arkeo/README.md

 git clone https://github.com/autotime/autotime.git
 cd autotime
-make setup    # Install development dependencies make check    # Run all checks make demo     # Test the application
+make setup    # Install development dependencies
 ```

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Built with [Cobra](https://github.com/spf13/cobra) for CLI interface
-- Uses [Viper](https://github.com/spf13/viper) for configuration management
-- Inspired by various time tracking and productivity tools

----

-**Made with ❤️ for developers who want to understand their daily workflow**

-For detailed installation instructions, see [INSTALL.md](INSTALL.md)
-For contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md)